-We invite you to read along with us!
+Our staff love to read and we invite you to read along with us.

 The Last Days of New Paris is, at its core, about how powerful art can be in the fight against tyranny.
 In this surreal novel, the unparalleled imagination of China Mieville presents it in a very literal way.
 When an occult accident in 1941 Paris unleashes an explosion, the dreams and nightmares of Paris’ Surrealists come to life, changing the course of the war and the fate of the world.
 The story jumps between times.
 Half the story takes place in 1941, in the days leading up to the blast, and the characters responsible.
 The other is in the nightmarish hellscape of 1950 Paris, where a French Surrealist fighter and an American photographer need to band together to escape Paris, the Nazis, and the forces of hell.